waku-org/specs/standards/core/relay-sharding.md

 but choosing shards in the global cluster has a higher probability of sharing the shard with other apps.
 This offers k-anonymity and better connectivity, but comes at a higher bandwidth cost.

+Since the introduction of [the Waku Network](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/64/network.md), it is RECOMMENDED that apps choose a cluster + shard within the defined range for that network.

 The name of the pubsub topic corresponding to a given static shard is specified as

 `/waku/2/rs/<cluster_id>/<shard_number>`,